zukunft/zukunft.com/docs/code_functions_all.md

         \-- change_log - dummy function overwritten by the child object
 \-- sql write fields
     \-- db_fields_all
-        \-- element - get a list of all database fields that might be changed
+        \-- element - to get a list of all database fields that might be changed,
     \-- db_fields_changed
         \-- element - get a list of database field names, values and types that have been updated
     \-- db_field_values_types